MargheritaAFNOR/EN_0000__Open_Source_NSB_Network/readme.md

 ## Mission Statement

-*OSSENCE* is an open-source initiative focused on advancing the use of open-source software and tools in the domain of standards development, interpretation, and collaboration.
-Its mission is to establish a transparent, interoperable, and community-driven framework that supports the full lifecycle of standards—from interpretation to authoring to cross-community integration.
+*OSSENCE* is an European NSB-led initiative focused on advancing the use of open-source in standardization.
+Its mission is to explore the potential for digital transformation within European NSBs by sharing best practices arising from the implementation of open-source mindsets, approaches and tools.

 Within its mission, *OSSENCE*: